Brettanda/friday-discord-node.js/README.md

 - [ ] Add D&D dice rolling command and dialogflow intent
 - [ ] Make a modern looking icon
 - [ ] Add spam protection for the commands like `!issue`
+- [ ] If a role is tagged that Friday is not apart of, ignore the message.